-APPENDIX 6 Frequencies and Tactical Call Signs
+APPENDIX 7 Frequencies and Tactical Call Signs

 FREQUENCIES.
-The following table lists primary and alternate frequencies for WI ARES/RACES communications.
-Local ARES/RACES units should develop their own primary and alternate frequency schemes.
+Statewide frequencies for HF and local VHF/UHF Simplex plan can be found in the WIFOG page 60.
+Local ARES/RACES units should develop their own primary and alternate frequency schemes and document these on an ICS 217 in coordination with their District Emergency Coordinator.
 All frequencies are listed in megahertz.
 Single frequencies indicate simplex use; frequency pairs indicate input/output for duplex (repeater) use.